teejayvanslyke/travels-with-vincent/_posts/2022-09-11-summers-last-hurrah-i-hope.markdown

 heat wave.
 Yesterday, temperatures reached 85 degrees Fahrenheit.
 Today, they're hovering around 83.

-And I've noticed in the past couple days that I'm more irratible than I'd been in the weeks prior.
+And I've noticed in the past couple days that I'm more irritable than I'd been in the weeks prior.
 I wake up in a great mood, but as soon as I walk outside and I'm blinded by the late summer sun, all I want to do is go back inside, close the blinds, and take a nap.